shay-y/radjust/cran-comments.md

 -->  Replicability is not mis-spelled here.

-The Title field should be in title case, current version then in title case:
-'Replicability Adjusted p-values for Two Independent Studies with Multiple Endpoints' 'Replicability Adjusted p-Values for Two Independent Studies with Multiple Endpoints'

--->  We prefer "p-values" not capitalized, or capitalized as in p.adjust: "P-values".
-In any case
-     not with capital V ("p-Values"), as in the auto-suggestion.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.